Factor analysis for a mixture of continuous and binary random variables: Factor analysis for a mixture of continuous and binary variables

 where the axis of the latent space, the principal component axis, is sorted in descending order of the contribution ratio $P_s$.

-We found that the proposed factor analysis for binary variables also suffers from the instability of the model parameters similar to that of the continuous variables.
-Hence, as in the case of the continuous variables, we impose the constraint on the factor loading matrix $G$ that the norm of the row vector of $G$ is constant $\sqrt{c}$ :
+We found that the proposed factor analysis for binary variables also suffers from the instability of model parameters similar to that of the continuous variables.
+Hence, as in the case of continuous variables, we impose the constraint on the binary factor loading matrix $G$ that each row vector of $G$ has the same norm $c^{1/2}$ :